tradetosser/Trade-Tosser-Sockets/README.md

   - stopPrice | Stop price for the trade
   - comment  | Remarks for the trade
   - alert_id | Unique identifier for the trade
+  - targetPrice | Price we want to reach